 You may have noticed that some printed Bibles containing the “Old Testament” include books not commonly found in other versions.
 Most printed copies of the King James Version and a number of other translations typically used by Protestants contain 39 books in the Old Testament.
 The same writings are accepted by most Jews as Scripture, but arranged differently to total 24 books.
-By an earlier arrangement there were 22 books, corresponding to the 22 letters of the Hebrew alphabet (Judges and Ruth considered one book, Jeremiah and Lamentations one book).
+By an earlier arrangement there were 22 books, corresponding to the 22 letters of the Hebrew alphabet.
 For a discussion on the arrangement of the books of the Old Testament see: “The Old Testament Canon,” evidenceunseen.com; “The Original Number of Old Testament Books,” askelm.com).

 Those books omitted from many versions of the Old Testament but included in some versions, such as the Revised Standard Version Catholic Edition (RSV-CE), for example, are often collectively referred to as the “Apocrypha.”
 How do we know whether these or other books should or should not be included in the Old Testament Scriptures?

 To the Jews, or the circumcision, in a larger sense, were committed the “oracles,” or word of God (Romans 3:2; cf. Deuteronomy 4:8; 6:6-9).
 Specifically, among the tribes of Israel, God gave the Levites and priests the charge of preserving and transmitting the law (Deuteronomy 17:18; 31:24-26; Malachi 2:7).